AstarNetwork/astar-docs/README.md

 ## Partner and Tooling Contributions

-If you represent a project, protocol, or developer tool deployed on **Astar EVM** and want it documented here, follow the process below.
+If you represent a project, protocol, or developer tool deployed on **Astar Network** and want it documented here, follow the process below.
 Direct PRs without a prior approved issue will be closed.

 <details>
 <summary><b>How to Request Inclusion</b></summary>